yogiraaz/nightwolf-cotribution/devops_interview_questions-2.md

-# DevOps Interview Question - 2
+# DevOps Interview Question and Answered for Freshers and Experianced - 2
 ---

  We have consolidated a list of frequently asked DevOps interview questions for Freshers and Experianced.
 This will help DevOps Engineers in their preparations for Interview.